isomerpages/ogp/_about-us/eng/ziwei.md

   - Engage
 accomplishments: >-
-  * Wrote the external API endpoints for Go, which facilitated the creation of over 3000 links, and allowed for integrations with other institutions' systems.
+  * Wrote the external API endpoints for Go, which facilitated the creation of over 3000 links, and allowed for integrations with other institutions' systems

-  * Worked on the frontend and backend of Pouch, and also implemented security classifications for files and folders.
+  * Worked on the frontend and backend of Pouch, and also implemented security classifications for files and folders

-  * Implemented the appointment flow and landing page for MediPay, during hackathon.
+  * Implemented the appointment flow and landing page for MediPay, during hackathon
 quote: ""
 linkedinId: ""